By Steve Beauregard

 Excalibur Parking Spaces

 The Excalibur is that rare Las Vegas casino to have parking spaces on all sides of the resort.
 There are numerous uncovered parking lot spaces on the north, east, south and west sides of the hotel/casino.
+In addition, the resort has one large parking garage, with another one on the way.

 (Here’s an aerial map of the Excalibur parking areas.
 Green dots are areas where there is uncovered self-parking spaces.
 The red dot represents the current 3 story parking garage.
 Black shows you the valet parking area, while the yellow dot is where the new 10 story parking garage is being built.)